ansible-ThoTeam/nexus3-oss/README.md

 ### Testing

 This role includes tests and CI integration through travis.
-For build time sake, not all tests are run on travis.
-Currently, only default molecule deployment tests are ran automatically on every merge request creation/upate.
+At time being, we test:
+* groovy scripts syntax
+* yaml syntax and coding standard (yamllint)
+* ansible good practices (ansible lint)
+* a set of basic deployments on 5 different linux platforms
+    * centos7
+    * debian jessie
+    * debian stretch
+    * ubuntu xenial (16.04)
+    * ubuntu bionic (18.04)

 #### Groovy syntax

 This role contains a set of groovy files used to provision nexus.
-Those files seldom change and tests on travis require a lot of time for setup/run.
-So they are not run automatically.

 If you submit changes to groovy files, please run the groovy syntax check locally before pushing your changes
 ```bash
 ./tests/test_groovySyntax.sh
 ```
+This will ensure you push groovy files with correct syntax limiting the number of check errors on travis.

 You will need the groovy package installed locally to run this test.

-#### Molecule default scenario
+#### Molecule default-xxxx scenarii

 The role is tested on travis with [molecule](https://pypi.python.org/pypi/molecule).
 You can run these tests locally.
 The best way to achieve this is through a python virtualenv.
 You can find some more details in [requirements.txt](requirements.txt).
 ```bash